Titiek Suharto: Political career

 For the 2014 Indonesian legislative election, she was elected as a member of Indonesia's House of Representatives through Golkar, the political party that her father founded.
 In 2015, Titiek backed her brother Tommy Suharto to lead the party.
 In 2017, Titiek said she herself was ready to stand for the leadership of Golkar because the party's popularity had slumped.
 In June 2018, Titiek resigned from Golkar and joined Tommy's Berkarya Party.
 She complained her voice was not being heard in Golkar.

 In 2023, she was appointed as a member of the advisory board of Gerindra, Prabowo's party.
 For the 2024 Indonesian legislative election, Titiek ran as a legislative candidate under Gerindra.
 She received the 2nd highest number of votes in her electoral district of Yogyakarta, securing a seat for Gerindra.
 She was elected as Chair of the Fourth Commission of the House of Representatives of Indonesia (Agriculture, Environment & Forestry, and Marine affairs).
 She has mentioned that her aim is to accelerate Indonesia's food security and food self-sufficiency.

 Other activities

 In the 1980s, she was actively involved with Persit, an organization of the wives of Army servicemen.

 In 1996, Titiek was elected Chairman of Indonesia Table Tennis Association.
 In 2006, she appeared as a commentator for the 2006 World Cup.

 In 2010, Titiek was elected Chairman of the Indonesia Archery Association for the term of 2010–2014 with support from 23 regional administrators during the association's national conference.
 In 2014, she was re-elected as Chairman of the Indonesia Archery Association for the term of 2014–2018.

 Titiek has led the Indonesian Art Foundation from 2010 to 2015.
 In 2014, Titiek appeared as one of the judges of the Puteri Indonesia pageant.
 In 2025, she appeared again as a judge of the Puteri Indonesia pageant.

 In 2021, during the COVID-19 pandemic, Titiek donated a sample of her blood for the development of the Nusantara vaccine.

+Since 2023, Titiek has served as Chairwoman of Ratna Busana Association (Himpunan Ratna Busana), a community with a mission to preserve, promote, and foster a love of traditional Indonesian clothing.